How to Write a Nonprofit Press Release | Step-by-Step Guide

 • Include the most important information in the first 65 characters (including spaces), which is the approximate length of Google displays/indexing.

 • Avoid opinions.
 A headline, or a press release for that matter, is no place for words like ‘amazing’.
-Be careful to not sound gimmicky!
+Be careful not to sound gimmicky!

 • Utilize subheadlines.